-The worry and concern over health and well-being that comes with not feeling in control of one's health and future isn't just felt by those living with HCV, but by their caregivers as well.
-All caregivers express concern about how hep C is impacting the health of their loved one and if they hadn't yet had treatment, are concerned about what treatment will be like.
+The need for hope and the worry and concern over health and well-being that comes with not feeling in control of one's health and future isn't experienced by just those living with HCV, but by their caregivers as well.
+All caregivers express concern about how hep C is impacting the health of their loved one and if they hadn't yet had treatment, concern also about what treatment will be like.

 One of the most difficult situations is when treatment has failed and their loved one is still ill, or if treatment isn't an option.
+A caregiver, for example, shared that when her husband was diagnosed, "the doctors just said to get his affairs in order."

-In addition, caregivers talked about the complexity of needing to stay both alert to possible very adverse reactions while not interfering or being "in the face" of their loved one on treatment.
+When treatment was an option, caregivers talked about the complexity of needing to stay both alert to possible very adverse reactions while not interfering or being "in the face" of their loved one on treatment.

 Furthermore, treatment not only affects the lifestyles of the patients but the lifestyles of their loved ones as well.
 For example, suffering from treatment side effects decreases what one can do and increases the workloads, such as household chores and income earning, of others.
-Caregivers note a lack of social supports that are able to step in to support them while their loved one is on treatment.
-They also note that the increased workload can be very difficult and, at times, they end up feeling resentful of their partner and then guilty because they were mad at a sick person.
+A caregiver, when asked about her experience while her husband was taking treatment, explained that she had to quit her job to care for her husband while he was on treatment as he experienced variceal bleeding which worried her, but when she did so she felt that there weren't enough social supports to support her.
+Some caregivers end up feeling resentful of their partners and then guilty because they were mad at a sick person.

-In addition to feeling resentful and overwhelmed, they also reported suffering from depression, lack of sleep, and additional stress, while their loved one was seeking treatment.
+In addition to feeling overwhelmed and resentful, they also reported suffering from depression, lack of sleep, and additional stress, while their loved one was seeking treatment.